Foundation Year (Year 0):

 For specific information on entry requirements or if your qualification isn't listed, please either contact Admissions or refer to the UCAS Course Search.

 - 112 points from at least two A levels to include a grade C at Biology, and a grade C preferably in Food Technology or Chemistry, but another Science will be considered (acceptable Sciences - IT, Maths, Physics, and Environmental Science); Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as the third subject

-- RQF BTEC National Extended Diploma in Science (covering Biology and Chemistry) Distinction Merit Merit
+- RQF BTEC National Extended Diploma / Cambridge Technical Extended Diploma in Science (covering Biology and Chemistry) DMM

 - 112 points from the Irish Leaving Certificate at Highers to include H2 grade in Biology and H2 grade in either Food Technology or Chemistry, but another Science will be considered (acceptable Sciences - IT, Maths, Physics, and Environmental Science)

 - 112 points from the Access to Higher Education Diploma to include Biology and Food Technology or Chemistry

 If you do not meet the above entry requirements, the ‘Foundation leading to BSc Health Sciences’ is available one year full-time and will provide you with a relevant qualification that will allow you to progress to this degree upon successful completion.
 For further information about the Foundation course, please click here.